And the Anonymous Nobody...

-And the Anonymous Nobody... (stylized as and the Anonymous Nobody...) is the ninth and most recent full-length studio album by American hip hop group De La Soul, the group's first full-length album since The Grind Date and its last prior to group member Trugoy the Dove's death in 2023.
-It was released on August 26, 2016, on A.O.I.
-Records, executive produced by Jordan Katz.
+And the Anonymous Nobody... (stylized as and the Anonymous Nobody...) is the eighth studio album by American hip hop group De La Soul, the group's first full-length album since The Grind Date and its last prior to group member Trugoy the Dove's death in 2023.
+It was released on August 26, 2016, on AOI Records, executive produced by Jordan Katz.
 The group announced the track list on May 20, 2016.

 The album has guest features from 2 Chainz, Damon Albarn, David Byrne, Estelle, Little Dragon, Snoop Dogg, Jill Scott, Justin Hawkins, Pete Rock, and Roc Marciano.
 It received positive reviews by critics, and peaked at 12 on the Billboard 200.
 The album was nominated for Best Rap Album at the 2017 Grammy Awards.

 Background

 In early 2015, De La Soul created a Kickstarter in order to fund the album.
 In under ten hours, it surpassed the projected goal of $110,000.
 Initially, the group announced that the album would be released on April 29, 2016.
 Subsequently, releasing a new EP titled For Your Pain & Suffering on April 29, 2016, the group rescheduled the release of the album for August 26, 2016.

-The first single, "Pain" (featuring Snoop Dogg), was released on June 1, 2016.
+The first single, "Pain" (featuring Snoop Dogg), was released on May 31, 2016.